ryanwelcher/WordPress-Dev-Suite/README.md

 ## WP_CLI

 * wp rwdev functions - scans for the helper methods and comments them out
-* wp local-users create-me - creates a new user locally.
+* wp local-users create-me:Creates a new user locally.
+Uses `admin`/`password` as the default username/password and will prompt if in multisite to make user and super-admin and assign to all sites.
     *     wp local-users create-me
     *     wp local-users create-me ryan
     *     wp local-users create-me ryan --pass=1234